 - Be proactive in building an organization guided by the principles of relationship-based practice, so that there is “money in the bank;” a fund of trust and support to draw upon in managing difficult situations.

 - Identify what can be done, said or shared, even when there are constraints.

 - Be transparent about those constraints.

-Placing a high value on using the principles of relationship-based organizations to guide policy and practice can help organizations pro-actively build trust.
-This develops the resilience that helps the organization, and those within it, to collaboratively weather the inevitable changes and challenges that leaders and staff will face together.
+Placing a high value on using the principles of relationship-based organizations to guide policy and practice can help organizations proactively build trust.
+This supports the resilience that helps the organization, and those within it, to collaboratively weather the inevitable changes and challenges that leaders and staff will face together.

 A relationship-based and reflective organization recognizes the power of one relationship to powerfully and positively affect a network of other, connected relationships.
 This understanding helps us realize that building trusting relationships has an exponential impact, increasing the organization’s capacity to achieve its goals and meet its objectives.

 The way relationships impact other relationships, or what is termed the parallel process in relationships, means that each person in the organization who experiences trusting, supportive relationships is in turn able to create such relationships with others.

 Staff members benefit from having the resources they need to cope with the stresses inherent in their work.
 The organization benefits from the input of motivated, trustworthy and engaged staff members.
 Participants benefit from their contact with providers who are fully present for them and who help build their resilience and coping capacity.

 Relationship-based, reflective practice builds networks of support for programs, professionals and participants, building resilience and supporting the creation of the world we want to live in!

 It’s A Process